List of Cobra characters: Interrogator

 Interrogator was first released as an action figure in 1991, as part of the Battle Copters line.
 He was also in 2006 as part of the DTC line.
 In 2010 he was a part of an exclusive set of figures released by the G.I.
 Joe Collectors Club at their annual convention.

 Interrogator was used in the Devil's Due line of G.I.
 Joe comics.
 He was first mentioned in issue #30 of the regular series.
 Cobra Commander wanted the Joe infiltrator Barrel Roll captured and taken to the Interrogator.
 The Joe escaped before this could happen.
 In another behind the scenes appearance, Interrogator questioned Barrel Roll's brother Blackout about whether he was really switching sides from G.I.
 Joe to Cobra.

 His first appearance came in Special Missions: the Enemy when he took part in a raid on a hospital to kidnap the child of Destro and the Baroness.
 This mission was a test to see if he and the others with him were worthy of joining the new elite squad known as The Plague.

 Later, he kidnapped Duke and his father Max Hauser during a family visit in St. Louis.
 He disguises himself as an Army officer and tries to persuade Max that his son has gone AWOL and is looking for asylum.
 Before he can successfully deceive the elder Hauser and further torture Duke with sedatives, Roadblock comes to their rescue and the Interrogator flees.
 He lashes out before escaping and shoots Max Hauser, but it is barely a wound and he survives.

 Later, during the "World War III" storyline, Interrogator and the other members of the Plague served on several missions around the world in eliminating various opposition to Cobra including a battle with the Joes in the Mid East and fighting resistance in Philadelphia.
 He eventually takes part in the final battle between Joe and Cobra in a hidden base in the Appalachian Mountains.
 During the battle he is knocked out by a punch to the face delivered by Duke.

 Interrogator also appears in the series "Hearts and Minds" in issue #3 by IDW.
 Interrogator proves his skills at getting information by questioning Thomas Stall.
 He uses Stall's shame at being a called a coward because of a false video tape showing him running from his fellow soldiers.

 Interrogator appeared in the DiC G.I.
 Joe animated series.

+Lobotomaxx

+Lobotomaxx is an alien explorer and bounty hunter of the Lunartix Empire who is allied with Cobra.